Grouping rows

 Setting a group title

 By default, the title of a group will be the value of the attribute.
-You may customize it by returning a new title from the getTitleFromRecordUsing()
+You may customize it by returning a new title from the getTitleFromRecordUsing() method of a Group object:

 use Filament\Tables\Grouping\Group;